lq3552/finance_utility/README.md

 Refer to scripts in `portfolio_manage` to assist in decisions related to general portfolio management.

 Refer to scripts in `security_analyze` to assist in more aggressive bond and stock "investment", or rather, speculation.
 <mark>WARNING:</mark> although the principles are generally suitable for all well-governed markets, the tools are tuned toward the security markets in China.
-If you are stuck with the USA/Japan/UK/Canada/South Korea markets, then I can only wish you good luck, I mean it seriously, you know what I mean.
+If you plan to invest your hard-earned money in the USA/Japan/UK/Canada/South Korea markets in 2024+ or are stuck with them, then you must have too much money to play with, so I can only wish you good luck, I mean it seriously, you know what I mean.